wdv4758h/pypy-extradoc/blog/draft/numpy-statups-update.rst

 Some of the things we're working on at the moment:

-* More dtypes, including unsigned integers, singe floats, and complex doubles.
+* More dtypes, including complex values and user-defined dtypes.
 * Subscripting arrays by other array as indices, and by bool arrays as masks.
-* Starting to reuse python-level original numpy
+* Starting to reuse Python code from the original numpy.

 Some of the things on the near horizon are: